 To open an ISA, you need to be 16 or older (or 18 for a stocks and shares ISA), be a resident in the UK, and have a national insurance number.

 ISAs are only for individuals – you can’t have a shared ISA, or an ISA in joint names.

-There are two main types of ISA: cash ISAs, and stocks and shares ISAs.
+There are 2 main types of ISA: cash ISAs, and stocks and shares ISAs.
 You can split your annual ISA allowance between different types of ISA if you wish.